DoorDash Business Model: A Breakdown of Revenue Streams and Profitability

 • Cost-effective: DoorDash’s delivery fees are typically lower than the cost of traveling to the restaurant or paying for parking.
 Customers can also save money by using DoorDash’s promotions and discounts.

 • Increased Sales: DoorDash offers restaurants access to a large customer base and provides them with a convenient way to manage orders and track sales.
-By partnering with DoorDash, restaurants can increase their sales and reach new customers.
+DoorDash Market Share is dominant, meaning restaurants must be on the platform to reach customers.

 • Flexible Work: DoorDash provides delivery drivers a flexible and convenient way to earn money.
 Drivers can choose their hours and work as much or as little as they want.
 DoorDash also provides drivers with insurance coverage and support.